MissAllSunday/OharaYouTubeEmbed/readme.txt

 [color=purple][b][size=12pt]Changelog[/size][/b][/color]

+[b]1.1 - April 19, 2013,[/b]
+- Fix the http/https url issue.
+- Fixed the parsing smiles after a video issue.
+- Fixed the pass by reference issue.
+- Updated the regex to include more valid urls.

 [b]1.0.1 - Dic 28, 2011,[/b]
 -Fix the youtube redirect page error if you use the initial tag alone: [youtube]